signature-opensource/CK-AppIdentity-Transport/CK.AppIdentity.TransportLayer/README.md

 The final length of a message on the wire is between 2 bytes (the special Empty message, see below) and 2 Gib.
 A minimal 1 byte message requires 3 bytes (in any of the 7 available protocols).

-Three special singletons TransportMessage exist (all tied to the "0 Protocol").
+Two special public singletons TransportMessage exist (tied to the "0 Protocol").
-The first 2 messages never cross a frontier, they can only be used locally on a party:
+They never cross a frontier, they can only be used locally on a party:
 - The `TransportMessage.Invalid` is the "invalid" message, used when an invalid message is received.
 - The `TransportMessage.Canceled` is a second "invalid" message, that is used to signal a canceled read operation.

+Internally, 2 other special "0 Protocol" messages exist: `TransportMessage.Empty` and `TransportMessage.EmptyAck`.
+They are valid messages that are exchanged to implement the KeepAlive functionality.
-- The `TransportMessage.Empty` is a valid message that can be exchanged: it is used for KeepAlive messages.
-Its length on the wire is 2 bytes and is the shortest message that exists.
+Their length on the wire is 2 bytes and they are the shortest message that exist.
 Regular protocols (other than the "0 Protocol") are not allowed to send empty messages.